 Sylas is such a fun champion to play in League of Legends.
 He can play multiple roles and be effective in each.
+This guide is updated for season 11 items.

 If you want to know how to play Sylas or have other questions about this champion, we have you covered.